wp-plugins/microblog-poster/readme.txt

     2. Once you've created your twitter app you have to change its access level to be Read and Write.
-    Browse to the Settings tab and check the Access Level to be Read and Write, save your new settings.
+    Browse to the settings tab and check the access level to be Read and Write, save your new settings.

-    3. Once this is done go back to the details tab, at the bottom you should have a button 'Create my access token', please do it.
+    3. Once this is done go back to the Details tab, at the bottom you should have a button 'Create my access token', please do it.

     4. This is it, on the Details tab you have all what you need, i.e. consumer key/secret, access token and access token secret.

-    5. If you don't see immediately the access token at the bottom, please refresh the details tab page.
+    5. If you don't see immediately the access token at the bottom, please refresh the Details tab page.

 **plurk.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/plurkhelp "Plurk help with screenshots.")